ethannicholas/Frost/docs/operators.md

 * `//` (integer divide): `9 // 2` is `4`
 * `%` (remainder): `9 % 2` is `1`

-Panda's arithmetic operators operate on [numbers](basicTypes.html#numbers), and always produce at least an `Int32` value, even if the [types](types.html) you are operating on are smaller than that.
+Frost's arithmetic operators operate on [numbers](basicTypes.html#numbers), and always produce at least an `Int32` value, even if the [types](types.html) you are operating on are smaller than that.
 If either of the two operands is `Real`, the result is `Real`.
 If either of the two operands is 64 bits long, the result is 64 bits long.
 Thus `Int8 * Int16 = Int32`, `Int64 * Real32 = Real64`, and